coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/28.extendedfieldinfo/autocomplete/item.md

 </map>
 ```

-There are only three types of fields that support autocomplete: relation or capture fields (uitype 10) and uitype 1 and 2 text fields.
-The only way to create uitype 2 text fields is by programming.
+There are three types of fields that support autocomplete: relation or capture fields (uitype 10), uitype 1 text fields, and uitype 2 text fields.
+Please note that uitype 2 text fields can only be created through programming.

-Each of those types have a **different** extended information structure as can be seen in the example above.
-The potentialname field has a flat value directive as it only can be searching on one module while the related_to field has a richer syntax due to the possibility of having to search on more than one related module.
+Each of these field types has a different extended information structure, as shown in the example above.
+The "potentialname" field uses a flat value directive since it only searches within one module.
+On the other hand, the "related_to" field has a more complex syntax because it allows searching across multiple related modules.

- !
-Please apply the correct XML structure (as explained above) for your type of field or this functionality will not work correctly.
+To ensure the correct functionality, please apply the appropriate XML structure based on your field type.

 ## Product/Service Fields on Inventory Modules

-Luke from MajorLabel has done an incredible job of applying the autocomplete search functionality to the product/service capture in the inventory modules.
-Not only adding the functionality there but extending it to all the specific requirements of those lines and taking it further with some additional features.
+Luke from MajorLabel has made remarkable progress in implementing the autocomplete search functionality for product/service capture in the inventory modules.
+Not only did he add the functionality, but he also extended it to meet specific requirements for those lines and introduced additional features.

-As if that wasn't enough he went and [wrote extensively about it](https://gist.github.com/Luke1982/d886a67eb661db777d93e7e645076ecc) ([PDF](fine-tuning_the_products_services_autocomplete.pdf)).
+If you're interested, Luke has provided extensive documentation on this topic, which you can find [here](https://gist.github.com/Luke1982/d886a67eb661db777d93e7e645076ecc) ([PDF](fine-tuning_the_products_services_autocomplete.pdf)).

-**Thanks!!**
+**A big thanks to Luke for his contributions!**

 ## MultiSelect Autocomplete Fields

-MultiSelect Autocomplete Fields work exactly the same.
-The **uitype is 1025** and the extended field information is exactly the same as a normal select autocomplete field.
+For MultiSelect Autocomplete Fields, the uitype is 1025, and the extended field information follows the same structure as a normal select autocomplete field.

-This is what my test field definition for a **uitype 1025** in the potentials module looks like:
+Here's an example of a test field definition for a uitype 1025 in the potentials module:

 ```XML
 <field>